Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

-The construction of compactly supported subsolutions for $0<c<c_g$ follows exactly as in Proposition \ref{0pr:1.3}, whose proof works also in the case considered here, while, when $\frac{d}{D}>2+\frac{\r}{g'(0)}$, the proof of Proposition \ref{0pr:1.5} can be adapted with small modifications to this case, the main difference being that $f'(0)$ has to be replaced by $-\r$ everywhere.
-This entails that the analogue of the quantity $\un c$ defined in \eqref{0eq:1.19bis} is now equal to $0$ and $\breve\b(c)>0$ for all $c>0$.
-As a consequence, the curve $\Si_d(c,L)$ converges, as $L\to+\infty$, to
+The construction of compactly supported subsolutions only requires some minor modifications when $\frac{d}{D}>2+\frac{\r}{g'(0)}$.
+The main difference with respect to the proof of Proposition~\ref{0pr:1.5} is that $f'(0)$ has to be replaced by $-\r$ everywhere, which entails that the analogue of the quantity $\un c$ defined in \eqref{0eq:1.19bis} is now equal to $0$ and $\breve\b(c)>0$ for all $c>0$.
+As a consequence, the curve $\Si_d(c,L)$ converges, as $L\to+\infty$, to \begin{linenomath*}